LANL-Bioinformatics/DETECT/README.md

 ProxyPassReverse /shiny/ http://localhost:3838/
 ```

-## Removing DETECT
+## Removing DETEQT

-For removal, delete (`rm -rf`) `DETECT` folder, which will remove any packages that were downloaded in that folder.
+For removal, delete (`rm -rf`) `DETEQT` folder, which will remove any packages that were downloaded in that folder.

 # PseudoCode
 ##Shell pipe